 cold-storage-warehouse

-Ensuring a shipment can remain within a temperature range for an extended period of time is largely dependent on the type of container used and the refrigeration method.
+Ensuring a shipment can remain within a temperature range for an extended period of time is dependent on the refrigeration.
 Refrigeration accounts for approximately 20% of all energy used in cold chain logistics.
-When selecting a refrigeration method, it is important to consider factors such as cost, energy efficiency, and the type of cargo being transported.
+When selecting a refrigeration method, it is important to consider factors such as cost, energy efficiency, as well as the type of cargo being transported.

 Temperature-controlled containers are designed to help maintain a desired temperature range for the duration of a shipment, but the type of container used will depend on the size, weight, and type of cargo being shipped.
 In addition, the type of refrigeration method used will also vary depending on factors such as the length of shipment, the temperature range required, and the type of cargo being transported.